 In order to mitigate credit risks, the use of investments in unregulated markets and OTC shall be limited and limits of such transactions shall be approved by the BOD.
 An Investment Policy has been drafted and approved by the BoD in November 2018.
-The policy aims to guide the investment decisions and monitoring of proprietary account investments of BSA.
+The policy aims to guide the investment decisions and monitoring of proprietary account investments of "BSA".
+Risk Management Department performs quarterly risk review on the Proprietary Investment limits and monitors the portfolios by summarizing the key risk issues which in turn are presented to ExCom and Senior Management.